ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/base/cli_prerequisites.md

 </div>

+These 10 characters in the first field of the output represent the *permissions*, and tell us who has the ability to **r**ead, **w**rite, and e**x**ecute the file.

-The first '-' becomes a 'd' if the 'file' is actually a directory.
-The next three characters represent **r**ead, **w**rite, and e**x**ecute permissions for the file owner (you), followed by three characters for users in the owner's group, followed by three characters for all other users.
+The first character records the file type, and the '-' becomes a 'd' if the 'file' is actually a directory.
+The following groups of three characters represent permissions for the file owner (you), users in the owner's group, and all other users (everyone), respectively.

+- r = read
+- w = write
+- x = execute

 Run the 'chmod' command to change permissions for the 'test.sh' file, adding execute permissions ('+x') for the user (you) and your group ('ug'):

     chmod ug+x template.sh
     ls -lh template.sh

 <div class="output">-rwxrwxr-- 1 hslyman workshop 287 Jul 12 16:23 template.sh
 </div>

-The first 10 characters of the output represent the file and permissions.
-The first character is the file type, the next three sets of three represent the file permissions for the user, group, and everyone respectively.
-- r = read
-- w = write
-- x = execute

 Run the script.
 We have to provide a relative reference to the script './' because its not on our path.